r-swift/pandas-challenge/README.md

 # pandas-challenge
 In this assignment, you’ll create and manipulate Pandas DataFrames to analyze school and standardized test data.

+# Content
+* Resources
+  * schools_complete.csv
+  * students_complete.csv
+* PyCitySchools Folder
+  * PyCitySchools Jupyter Notebook file
+    * Analysis is included on the top of the Jupyter Notebook File

 ## Background
 You are the new Chief Data Scientist for your city's school district.
 In this capacity, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.